Unity-Technologies/com.unity.multiplayer.docs/transport/api/Unity.Networking.Transport.Utilities.SimulatorUtility.Parameters.md

 <div class="markdown level1 summary">

-The random seed is used to set the initial seed of the random number generator.
-This is useful to get deterministic runs in tests for example that are dependant on the random number generator.
+Value to use to seed the random number generator.
+For non-deterministic behavior, use a dynamic value here (e.g. the result of a call to Stopwatch.GetTimestamp).

 </div>